DarkGeekMS/portrait-synthesis-from-speech/text-to-face-generation/staged-generation/axes-matrix-based/README.md

-# Face Generation From Text (Attribute Disentanglement)
+# Face Generation From Text (Axes Matrix-based Latent Manipulation)

-This folder contains the main code for `staged` experiments of `face generation from text` using [attribute disentanglement](https://arxiv.org/abs/2006.07606).
+This folder contains the main code for `staged` experiments of `face generation from text` using [axes matrix-based latent manipulation](https://arxiv.org/abs/2006.07606).

 ## Installation